 A Norwegian cruise holiday

-Travelling with children?
 Plan a half-term trip to the Norwegian Fjords with the Royal Caribbean Cruise Line from Southampton.
 It’s meant to be one of the best family-friendly cruises.
-On sea days, watch films in the 3D theatre or attempt the rock climbing wall – with the bonus of spectaculareffee sea views.
+On sea days, watch films in the 3D theatre or attempt the rock climbing wall – with the bonus of spectacular sea views.
 You can also dive into one of the many swimming pools and relax in the spa.

 River Cruise Holidays